ConnectedSystems/rdl-mid-to-gpkg/README.md

 rdl-mid-to-gpkg

-A utility program for GFDRR RDL to convert MapInfo files to geopackage.
+A utility program for GFDRR RDL to convert MapInfo files inside a 7z file to geopackage.

 Currently only tested on Windows.